cardano-foundation/CIPs/CIP-0118/README-implicit.md

 it is not possible to exclude only _some_ transactions from a zone in a general way, so, unlike the existing design, the mempool is no able to reject individual zone transactions dependent on a preceding transaction being phase-2 valid.
 We design the `ZONE-N` rule to deal with this situation in a special way.

 The following checks are done by both rules :

 1. the sum total of the sizes of all transactions in the zone is less than the `maxTxSize` protocol parameter (see [Network Requirements and Changes](#network-requirements-and-changes)), and
-2. the collateral provided by each transaction `tx` for script execution is sufficient to cover **all scripts in all transactions preceding `tx` in the zone, including `tx` itself** (see [DDoS](#ddos))
+2. the collateral provided by each transaction `tx` for script execution is sufficient to cover **all scripts in all transactions preceding `tx` in the zone, including `tx` itself and all `requiredTxs`** (see [DDoS](#ddos))
 3. the `LEDGERS` transition is valid for the zone environment, transaction list, and initial `LState` of `ZONE` transition
 4. all collateral inputs must be in the initial `LState` UTxO set (see [DDoS](#ddos))
-6. no transaction in a zone spends an output of another transaction in the same zone (see [Flash Loans](#flash-loans))
+5. no transaction in a zone spends an output of another transaction in the same zone (see [Flash Loans](#flash-loans))
-5. the sum total of the fees of all transactions in the zone is at least the sum of the required fees for all transactions in the zone (note that there are changes to fee and collateral requirements, discussed below)
+6. the sum total of the fees of all transactions in the zone is at least the sum of the required fees for all transactions in the zone (note that there are changes to fee and collateral requirements, discussed below)
-6. the sum of all `produced` calculations for all transactions in the zone is equal to the sum of all `consumed` calculations for all transactions in that zone
+7. the sum of all `produced` calculations for all transactions in the zone is equal to the sum of all `consumed` calculations for all transactions in that zone
+8. the scripts and datums required for witnessing each of the transactions are present in the witness set of (at least one of) the transactions in the zone
+9. a transaction corresponding to each `txId` in the set of `requiredTxs` of each transaction in the zone is also present in the zone

 **`ZONE-V`**.
 This rule has no additional checks.